What Is Bacterial Vaginosis?

-About half of the time, women with BV have no symptoms.
+About half of the time, people with BV have no symptoms.
 But they can include:

 Because BV symptoms can look like those from other infections, it’s important to find out the cause.
 See your doctor if you:

-Have a new vaginal discharge along with a smell or a fever
+- Have a new vaginal discharge along with a smell, itchiness, pain, or a fever

-Have more than one intimate partner or a new partner (You might need to be checked for a sexually transmitted disease.)
+- Have more than one intimate partner or a new partner (if so, you might need to be checked for an STD or STI)

 Bacterial Vaginosis Causes

-A type of bacteria called lactobacillus keeps your vagina slightly acidic so bad bacteria don't grow well.
+It's unclear exactly why BV happens.
+What is known is that a type of healthy bacteria called lactobacillus keeps your vagina slightly acidic, which prevents the growth of bad bacteria.
 If your lactobacillus levels drop, more bad bacteria move in, and you get BV.

 Bacterial Vaginosis Risk Factors

-A new sex partner, or having more than one, makes it more likely that you'll get BV.
-It isn’t clear why, but women who have female partners are most at risk.
-You can get BV from oral and anal sex.
+- Have a new or multiple sex partners.
+Having a new sex partner, or more than one, makes it more likely for you to develop BV.
+It isn’t clear why, but people with vaginas who have female partners are most at risk.
+You can get BV from oral, vaginal, and anal sex.

-The IUD birth control device, which fits inside your uterus, has been linked to BV, especially if you have irregular bleeding.
+- Use an intrauterine device (IUD).
+Using an IUD, which is a form of birth control that fits inside your uterus, has also been linked to BV, especially if you have irregular bleeding.
 But it isn’t clear whether it’s a direct cause.